bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 In the coming days, we will proceed with the soldering of the dev board PCB.

 <img src="images/dev_pcb_print.png" alt="Image description" width="50%" height="50%">

+*Printed dev board PCB*

+# Date: April 10
+Today, our team successfully soldered the dev board PCB, our backup solution for the breathalyzer system.
+We gathered, reviewed the schematic and layout, and soldered the PCB together.
+We then tested to make sure the PCB worked, which it did.
+We also began discussing the 3D-enclosure for the dev-board pcb.